numtide/nix-fleet/ROADMAP.md

 At the current phase I'm concluding this to be acceptable and will opt for `irpc` to benefit from the higher-level building blocks.
 I'm optimistic that sufficient optimization is possible *if* the protocol transfer speeds turn out to be a bottleneck.

-##### Solving AC4: WIP
+##### Solving AC4: Combine irpc and iroh-docs for sync and async messaging
-Here I assume that the Coordinator can be a long-running process and with persistence.

 `irpc` does not provide caching and the remote endpoint needs to be online for a successful message transmission.
 Retries would need to be manually implemented between Admins and the Coordinator, as well as in between the Coordinator and the Agents.
 This is in-line with the central role of the Coordinator in this phase.

-So the goal here is to identify the highest level SDK and libraries for eventual i.e. asynchronous message delivery.
+The goal here is to identify the highest level SDK and libraries for eventual i.e. asynchronous message delivery.

 There's a [collection of existing protocols](https://www.iroh.computer/proto) which can be built atop of.